Option10/Text-Mining-with-R/README.md

 - Run app.R and start querying

 The ShinyApps can be hosted on a server so the final user can access it without having R installed

-## Code packages :

-Main.R : Core of the code.
-Here the user can chose if he wants to make a new calculus for LDA, LSA or the tokenization, change the hyperparamter k and use new dataset.
-It's in this part of the code that query's are implemented.
-It will then uses the outputs of the functions below to run the application.

-Extract_Data.R : This code takes all documents from the PubMed database, preprocess them to make the abstracts readabel for the app and identifying every abstract with its ID.
-Finally, we create a dataframe will all those documents.

-LDA.R : The code use the dataframe of tokens to implement the LDA algorithm and calculate the gamma and beta values.

-LDA_query_system.R : Here the code uses the output of LDA.R to implement the query system.
-Query's are taken from the main.R

-LSA.R and LSA_query_system.R : Works exactly the same as for the LDA algorithm.

-Tokenization.R : Function to transform words from documents into tokens (i.e. every word becomes a row in the dataframe).
-It will also remove all stopwords.

-Load.packages.R : Function to download all packages needed in the functions above.

 ## Conclusion